The Honorable John D. Bates

 Please do not submit duplicate applications via OSCAR and email.

 Judge Bates is looking for bright, highly-motivated law students to participate in the judicial process, primarily through research and writing.
 The experience provides an exceptional insight into federal litigation and the administration of justice.
 Students interested in internships should have completed a minimum of one year of law school by the time the internship commences.
 Interns work full-time during the summer.
+At this time, Judge Bates does not host interns during the academic year.

 An internship with Judge Bates is a traditional judicial internship, which will involve work directly with the Judge as well as with the law clerks.
 Student interns prepare memoranda of law and draft opinions.
 They have the opportunity to observe trials and other litigation events by sitting in on various phases of both civil and criminal cases.
 They may also be asked to perform some administrative tasks.
 The internship is unpaid, although some interns have earned academic credit.